lucawellmeier/blogctl/README.md

 ## Usage

-The basic directory structures looks like this:
+The basic directory structures created by the `init` command looks like this:
 ```
 myblog/
 	config.json
 	articles/
 		welcome.md
-		italian/
-			buongiorno.md
 	pages/
 		about.md
 	assets/